Skip to main content

 Example CytoCanvas Imaging Panel

-The Protein and Transcript panels contain controls to view locations of proteins and transcripts.
-Circles on the visualization indicate the locations of the proteins and transcripts.
-The panels contain a Marker Size tool to adjust the size of the circles.
-Search bars let you filter to find specific proteins and transcripts.
+The Proteins and Transcripts panels contain controls to view locations of proteins and transcripts.
+Dots on the visualization indicate the locations of the proteins and transcripts.
+The Marker Size tool allows you to adjust the size of the dots that are displayed in the view.
+To find specific proteins and transcripts, use the Search bars.

 You can modify the appearance of protein and transcript targets as follows:

-• Target Visibility: A checkbox toggles the protein or transcript visibility on or off.
+• Target Visibility: A checkbox that toggles the protein or transcript visibility on or off.

 • Target Color: To customize the protein or transcript color, select the color indicator circle, and then update the color.